 05 of 10

-Lamu is an archipelago of islands located off the coast of Kenya, north of Mombasa.
-The beaches of Shela on the main island offer the quintessential Indian ocean beach ingredients, white powdery sands, excellent snorkeling and clear, blue waters.
-Lamu Town is a UNESCO World heritage site and one of Kenya's oldest towns, settled by the Swahili seven hundred years ago.
-It's quiet, narrow streets are fascinating to explore and the fact that there are no cars on the island just makes it very enjoyable.
-Take a Dhow and explore some of the other islands, Kiwayu is a real gem.
+Lamu is a collection of islands located off the coast of Kenya, north of Mombasa.
+The beaches of Shela Village on the main island offer the quintessential Indian Ocean ingredients: powdery white sands, excellent snorkeling, and clear blue waters.
+Lamu Town is a UNESCO World Heritage Site and one of Kenya's oldest settlements, founded by the Swahili nearly 700 years ago.
+Its quiet, narrow streets are fascinating to explore and the fact that there are no cars on the island just enhances the sense of stepping back in time.
+To see more of the archipelago's secret beaches, book an island-hopping cruise on a traditional Dhow.

 06 of 10